NBISweden/course_chipseq/labs/extra.md

 module unload BEDTools/2.25.0
 ```

-So what about peaks reproducibility?
+So what about peaks reproduciblity?
-* are peaks reproducible between replicates?
+* are peaks reproducibile between replicates?
 * are peaks consistent across conditions?
 * any observations in respect to librarires quality and samples clustering?

 ### Merged peaks <a name="MergedPeaks"></a>
 Now it is time to generate a merged list of all peaks detected in the experiment, i.e. to find a consensus peakset that can be used for down-stream analysis.
-This is typically done by selecting peaks by overlapping and reproducibility criteria.
+This is typically done by selecting peaks by overlapping and reproduciblity criteria.
 Often it may be good to set overlap criteria stringently in order to lower noise and drive down false positives.
 The presence of a peak across multiple samples is an indication that it is a "real" binding site, in the sense of being identifiable in a repeatable manner.
 Here, we will use a simple method of putting peaks together with [BEDOPS](http://bedops.readthedocs.org/en/latest/) by preparing peakset in which all overlapping intervals are merged.
 Files used in this step are derived from the `*.narrowPeak` files by selecting relevant columns, as before.

 These files are already prepared and are under `peak_calling` directory